ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 - Track / via routing on a PCB layout.
 - Driving a 3D printer head to create a shape.
-- A rotating cylinder of clay, and you control a laser beam that blasts clay away.
-Make a cube.
+- A rotating cylinder of wood, and you control a laser beam that blasts wood away.
+Make a hollow lampshade.
+(Only possible if you build it at a 90 degree angle.)
 - A fair dice is dropped from ... at an orientation and angular momentum of ..., position cubes such that it always lands on a 6.
 - Using pipes and offest crosses only, create a shape that supports a ragdoll in this pose.